Waxhoya/rctid/README.md

 	<li>imgSelector(scarfBox) selects a random picture and check to see it hasn't been used.
 The it tallies the use and pushes the elemets. </li>
 	<li>drawChart() renders a canvasJS chart of the current user data.
 It is called on 15 votes or the Vote Again button
 	</li>
-	<li>drawChartStack() rendersa a canvasJS chart of the total user data collected.
+	<li>drawChartStack() rendersa a canvasJS chart of the total user daTta collected.
 It can be called with the marketing button.
 	</li>
 	<li>voteAgain() sets the CSS to change visability and starts the voter-app over again.
 	</li>